carluu/docker-clouddev/README.md

 | GCP      |  TODO    |
 | AWS      |  TODO    |

-* Git configuration - sets user.name and user.email.
+### Git configuration - sets user.name and user.email.
 Credentials are pulled from the VS Code credential helper, otherwise will need to handle credentials once in the container

-* Custom versions for tools
+## Instructions for use
 Set environment variabes by populating .env.sample and renaming to .env If using VS Code to develop in a container, will also need the .env in the root of the code folder

 Build using:
-docker-compose build dev
+`docker-compose build dev`

-Run using (Using -d for detached mode): docker-compose up -d dev
+Run using (Using -d for detached mode):

-Notes:
-- Currently mounts a volume for source code, configure to your use
+`docker-compose up -d dev`